bprager/NewYearsCards/README.md

 - Download: `python newyearscards download --year 2025`
 - Build: `python newyearscards build-labels --year 2025` (use `uv run python ...` if you prefer uv)
+  Note: after a successful download, an encrypted backup is created automatically when `AGE_RECIPIENT` or `AGE_RECIPIENTS_FILE` is set and `age` is installed.

 Then, in Pages/Word, use a template from `templates/envelopes/`, and attach `data/processed/<year>/labels_for_mailmerge.csv` as the data source.